KumodN/KumodN/README.md

-- 🌱 I’m currently learning **MERN Stack / KOTLIN**
+- 🌱 I’m currently learning **Spring-Boot and React Native**

-- 📚 Building an amazing **Laundry Management System** for my project.
+- 📚 Building an amazing **ERP System** for my project.

-- 🖥️ Leveling up my skills in Java, Python, and Machine Learning.
+- 🖥️ Leveling up my skills in Java, Oracle, and Docker.

 - 📫 How to reach me **kumodnenuk@gmail.com**
 <br>